pzhaojohnson/rnacanvas.app-object/README.md

 }
 ```

-Forms are closed by simply removing them from the document of the webpage.
+Forms are closed by simply removing them
+(i.e., by calling the `remove` method of their corresponding DOM node).

+Forms can be made draggable by applying the `DragTranslater` class of the `@rnacanvas/forms` package to them.